mvl22/mapbox-gl-js-docs/docs/pages/api/index.md

 ### Excluding GL-JS explicitly from transpilation

-* If other parts of your application need ES5 transpilation, then consider excluding GL-JS explicitly from transpilation.
+* If other parts of your application need ES5 transpilation, then consider excluding GL JS explicitly from transpilation.
 If you are using Webpack, you can use the `!` prefix in the import statement to exclude mapbox-gl from being transformed by existing loaders.
 See Webpack loaders [inline usage docs](https://webpack.js.org/concepts/loaders/#inline) for more details.

 ```js
 import mapboxgl from '!mapbox-gl';